Applicants must provide evidence of the following:

 3. Prerequisite Courses: All applicants to the M.S.N.
 Advanced Practice Registered Nurse/Post Licensure program must complete the following undergraduate courses prior to entering the program: statistics and nursing research.
-In addition, students admitted to the program in all specialties must have completed a human physiology course within five years and an approved physical assessment course within three years prior to entering the program.
+In addition, students admitted to the program in all specialties must have completed a human physiology course within five years from the start of the program and an approved physical assessment course within three years from the start of the program.
 Courses may be offered during the summer at UCLA for students who have not already completed an acceptable prerequisite course.

 - Statistics: An upper division introductory or equivalent biostatistics course that covers the following topics: distributions, sampling, tests of hypotheses, estimation, types of error, significance and confidence intervals, and sample sizes (4 quarter units or equivalent; Biostatistics 100A at UCLA).
 Approved Statistics Courses

 - Research: An upper division undergraduate level research in nursing course with content that focuses on planning a research project by teaching the student rules for definition of terms, alternative methods of writing proposals, selecting a sample, choosing a data collection instrument, planning for data analysis, protecting human rights, reading research reports and writing a research proposal (4 quarter units or equivalent; Nursing 173 at UCLA).
 Approved Nursing Research Courses